Rayching/Not-Just-Simple-CV/README.md

 # Not Just Simple CV
 A hugo theme for curriculum vitae, but more than just simple

-## LICENSE
+## Acknowledgement

-This theme is an extened works based on [tylerjlawson/simple-resume](tylerjlawson/simple-resume).
+This theme is an extened work based on [tylerjlawson/simple-resume](tylerjlawson/simple-resume).